Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result: Introduction

 Clearly, any graph of minimum degree exceeding $m-1$ contains a copy of each tree with $m$ edges: Just embed the root of the tree anywhere in the host graph, and greedily continue, always embedding vertices whose parents have already been embedded.
 The bound on the minimum degree is sharp (see below).

 Our paper is one of a large number which discuss possible strengthenings of the above observation by replacing the minimum degree condition with a different condition on the degrees of the host graph.
 One of these is the Loebl-Koml\'os-S\'os conjecture from 1995 (see~\cite{EFLS95}), which replaces the minimum degree with the median degree.
 This conjecture has attracted a fair amount of attention over the last decades, and has been settled asymptotically~\cite{cite:LKS-cut0, cite:LKS-cut1,cite:LKS-cut2, cite:LKS-cut3}.

 More famously, Erd\H os and S\' os conjectured in 1963 that every graph of average degree exceeding $m-1$ contains each tree with $m$ edges as a subgraph.
 This conjecture would be best possible, since no $(m-1)$-regular graph contains the star $K_{1,m}$ as a subgraph.
-Alternatively, consider a graph that consists of several disjoint copies of the complete graph $K_{m}$; this graph has no connected $(m+1)$-vertex subgraph at all.
-Note that for these examples it does not matter whether we considered the average degree (as in the Erd\H os--S\' os conjecture) or the minimum degree (as in the observation above).
+Alternatively, one can consider a graph that consists of several disjoint copies of the complete graph $K_{m}$; this graph has no connected $(m+1)$-vertex subgraph at all.
+Note that for both of these examples it does not matter whether we considered the average degree (as in the Erd\H os--S\' os conjecture) or the minimum degree (as in the observation above).

 The Erd\H os--S\' os conjecture poses an extremely interesting question.
 It is trivial for stars, and it holds for paths by an old theorem of Erd\H os and Gallai~\cite{EG59}.
-It also holds when some additional assumptions on the host graph are made, see for instance~\cite{bradob, Haxell:TreeEmbeddings, sacwoz}.
+It also holds when some additional assumptions on the host graph are made, see for instance~\cite{bradob, Haxell:TreeEmbeddings, sacwoz, kalaiBip}, and there are versions for bounded degree trees~\cite{BPS2, rohzon}.
 In the early 1990's, Ajtai, Koml\'os, Simonovits and Szemer\' edi announced a proof of the Erd\H os--S\'os conjecture for sufficiently large $m$.